-For more information on the setup file, see Setup file (, setup extension) in Configuring FlashCut.
+For more information on the setup file, see Configuring FlashCut.

 Installing the USB driver

 The software needs to be installed before you connect a signal generator to the PC.
 If you connect the electronic hardware before installing the software, there is a high likelihood that you will have to manually install the USB driver.
 The USB driver will be automatically installed as long as the FlashCut CNC software has been successfully installed prior to connecting the controller with the USB cable and powering it on.